-ROOTA serves around 30,000 settled in Manshayt Naser and Tora.
+ROOTA serves around 30,000 Zabaleen individuals residing in Manshayet Naser and Tora.
 Their efforts aim to support and empower these communities.

 The occupation of recycling and repurposing trash is perceived traditionally as a family business that is handed down from one generation to the next.